wesleybits/LambdaFall/README.md

 `(4, ^f^x (f (f (f (f x)))))`

-You see, the `>` operator will assign a symbol a meaning to the global environment, so instad of having to type `^n^f^x (n f x)` every time you want to compute `n + 1`, you can assign it a symbol and use that symbol instead.
+You see, the `>` operator will assign a symbol a meaning to the global environment, so instead of having to type `^n^f^x (n f x)` every time you want to compute `n + 1`, you can assign it a symbol and use that symbol instead.